April 17th, 2022 by Mike Getman

-To be admitted to UAB a student must have a minimum GPA of 2.25 and an ACT score of 20.
-To be eligible to play Division I sports, an athlete must have roughly the same scores.
+To be eligible to play Division I sports, an athlete must have roughly a 2.30 GPA and an ACT score of 18.
 The NCAA has a sliding scale so the higher your GPA the lower your ACT or SAT score can be.
-To be eligible to play NCAA Division I Soccer a student with a 2.3 GPA must have at least a 900 on the SAT.
-A student with a 3.0 GPA is eligible with a 620 SAT score.
+To be eligible to play NCAA Division I Soccer a student with a 2.3 GPA must have at least a 980 on the SAT.
+A student with a 3.0 GPA is eligible with a 720 SAT score.

-It is important to remember that a student-athlete must meet both standards.
-You must be admitted to the University and meet NCAA Standards.
+It is important to remember that a student-athlete must be admitted to the University and meet NCAA Standards.
 Each school will have its own admissions guidelines and you can usually find these posted on their website.
 The NCAA Standards can be found at www.NCAA.org.

 Every few years the NCAA will raise its academic standards.
 Make sure you know the standards that are expected of you to ensure your eligibility.